-Jennifer Spiegel is the author of 3 books: THE FREAK CHRONICLES, LOVE SLAVE, and AND SO WE DIE, HAVING FIRST SLEPT.
-CANCER, I'LL GIVE YOU ONE YEAR: A NON-INFORMATIVE GUIDE TO BREAST CANCER, A WRITER'S MEMOIR IN ALMOST REAL-TIME will be published by Wipf and Stock Publishers in 2020.
-It's not about eating kale.
-She is also half of Snotty Literati, a book-reviewing team with Lara Howard Smith.
+BoGoDo Press, eclectic and literary, is operated by Spiegel.
+Jennifer Spiegel is the author of 3 books of fiction and 1 memoir.
+Her fiction includes the following: THE FREAK CHRONICLES, LOVE SLAVE, and AND SO WE DIE, HAVING FIRST SLEPT.
+Her new memoir, CANCER, I'LL GIVE YOU ONE YEAR: A NON-INFORMATIVE GUIDE TO BREAST CANCER, A WRITER'S MEMOIR IN ALMOST REAL-TIME, was published in 2020.
 Please visit www.jenniferspiegel.com for additional information.

 Wednesday, June 26, 2019

 Looking For A Good Book?

 As it should happen on the wily worldwide web, some of my previously published book reviews disappeared forever and ever.
 I thought I'd post a few, not in order, in case you're looking for a good book.
 Below, you will find reviews for the following: